IresaLegalTech/docassemble-GithubFeedbackFormGerman/README.md

 # docassemble.GithubFeedbackForm

+based on
 [![PyPI version](https://badge.fury.io/py/docassemble.GithubFeedbackForm.svg)](https://badge.fury.io/py/docassemble.GithubFeedbackForm)

 A package that uses the GitHub API to gather feedback and then submit issues to Github that can be embedded into a Docassemble interview.
 Makes it easy to collect per-page feedback.

 This package is designed to support the following workflow: